vedi/cocos2dx-store/README.md

 - **extensions/cocos2dx-store/submodules/android-store/SoomlaAndroidStore/src**  (the android-store submodule should be there because your cloned cocos2dx-store with the `--recursive` flag).
 - **extensions/cocos2dx-store/submodules/android-store/SoomlaAndroidStore/libs/square-otto-1.3.2.jar**

-That's it, now all you have to is run the build_native script and you can begin using cocos2dx-store in your game.
+That's it!
+Now all you have to do is run the build_native script and you can begin using cocos2dx-store in your game.

 ## What's next?
 In App Purchasing.